NSR2X/portfolio/data/blog/that-ww3-supply-chain-attack.md

 ### Unfolding Chaos: A Second Wave

-The initial shock of the attack on September 16 was just the beginning. **The following day, on September 17**, a second wave of explosions tore through Hezbollah's ranks.
-This time, it wasn't just pagers.
-Walkie-talkies and even solar equipment used by Hezbollah also exploded, inflicting additional casualties and further sowing confusion.
-This carefully orchestrated two-stage assault was a testament to the precision and reach of Israel's intelligence capabilities, demonstrating a chilling understanding of Hezbollah's supply chain and infrastructure.
+The shock of the September 16 attack was only the beginning. **The next day, September 17**, a second wave of explosions hit Hezbollah’s ranks.
+This time, it wasn’t just pagers; walkie-talkies and solar-powered equipment also detonated, causing further casualties and deepening the confusion.
+The coordinated two-stage assault showcased Israeli intelligence's precision and depth.

-As the smoke cleared, it was evident that these incidents weren't random, isolated failures.
-Experts began to speculate that PETN had been used as the explosive agent—its stability under normal conditions and responsiveness to precise triggering methods made it an ideal choice for this kind of covert operation.
-The explosive was embedded directly within the pager batteries, cleverly masked to avoid detection.
-In total, approximately 20 grams of PETN were present in each pager, enough to cause lethal damage.
+Experts quickly suspected PETN as the explosive agent.
+Its stability under regular conditions, coupled with responsiveness to precise triggers, made it ideal for such a covert operation.
+The explosive was ingeniously hidden within the pager batteries.
+Each pager contained about 20 grams of PETN—enough to inflict fatal damage when detonated.

 Dr. Bruce Hoffman, a terrorism expert at Georgetown University, noted: